Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Rob Thickpenny is a level 3 Performance Coach in Jumps and holds an honours degree in Sports Science from Brunel University.
-He was an elite level Pole Vaulter for 12 years.
-Rob has considerable experience as a Strength and Conditioning Coach with Athletics, Professional Squash, Rugby Union and Hockey.
-Rob has been involved in coach education for three years as a tutor for British Athletics.
+Rob Thickpenny is a level 3 Performance Coach in Jumps with an honours degree in Sports Science from Brunel University.
+He was an elite-level Pole Vaulter for 12 years.
+Rob has considerable experience as a Strength and Conditioning Coach in Athletics, Professional Squash, Rugby Union, and Hockey.
+He has been involved in coach education for three years as a tutor for British Athletics.
 Currently, he works for England Athletics, responsible for coach support and development in Essex.